How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • inability to move a finger;

-Signs of a broken finger include:
+Reliable signs of a broken finger include:

-• visual change in the shape of the bone;
+• visual change in bone shape;

 • pathological bone mobility where it should not be;